baedert/corebird/Design/Spec.markdown

    information regarding the length of the tweet will disappear completely.
    Saving all links in a Tweet also sucks because that means we need to create an extra SQL table just for that, also it would make loading/displaying Tweets a lot slower.

-Thoughts:

-* Replace all links with their specific display_url.
-* Since a link only takes a specified amount of length(21 ATM), the original tweet length can still be calculated.
-* Does update_status shorten the URLs automatically?
-YES IT DOES
-* The *original* short URL can't be kept
-* _Profit_
-* Problem: The display_url Twitter gives us can't be kept.
-We simply use our own form.
-Sucks but so what.